-Part A (15%): student "experts" from the ethical consideration groups in assignment 1 will be reassigned into small groups so that each group has expertise in the topic areas previously discussed in the first assignment.
-These new groups will be assigned a Case Scenario by the instructor in which the group will analyse the case and present the scenario, considerations, decision making processes, and outcome to the class.
+Assignment Description: Students "experts" will be reassigned into small groups so that each group has expertise in the topic areas discussed in Assignment 1.
+These new groups will be assigned a Case Scenario by the instructor in which the group will analyse the case and develop a brief presentation.
+This presentation can be done live or pre-recorded.
+Presentations will